The Addictive Travel Luxury You've Got to Try at Least Once

 Go ahead and treat yourself.

 I had my first high in 2005, when I visited Pangkor Laut Resort in Malaysia.
 The villa, attached to a bridged walkway, floated above the sea, where colorful fish swam below and my bathtub had unobstructed sea-level views of the sunset, which I watched from my private deck.
-I listened to the water lapping at the stilts below me, truly giving a sense of place.
+I listened to the water lapping at the stilts below me, creating a soundscape that oozed with a sense of place.

-This was my first taste of a stay in an overwater bungalow.
-And you know what they say about the good stuff: it'll ruin you for anything else.
+This was my first-ever stay in an overwater bungalow.
+And you know what they say about experiencing such luxuries: It's bound to ruin you for anything else.

-Due to this sort of luxury, overwater bungalows are one of the most expensive room categories in the world.
+Due to this caliber of opulence, overwater bungalows are one of the most expensive room categories in the world.
 They're also extremely unique.
-You might be able to use points for an upgrade to a presidential suite in a hotel but, I mean, c'mon.
-You're still just stuck in a room inside a building.
+You might be able to use points for an upgrade to a presidential suite in a standard hotel but, at the end of the day, you're still stuck in a room inside a building.
 With overwater bungalows, however, there’s no need for an upgrade—no matter the room number, every doorway leads to unparalleled vacation bliss.

-I'll be honest, though.
 Overwater bungalows are sort of like African safaris.
-That first experience is truly unforgettable, but even if you're lucky enough to go back, you find less of a thrill.
+The first experience is truly unforgettable, but even if you're lucky enough to go back, you might find it slightly less thrilling.
 Not that it dampens the obsession.
-Resorts that host these things are keen on making every part of the experience epic.
+Resorts that offer these room types are keen on making every part of the experience epic.
 You can leave your bungalow and sprawl out on virtually deserted beaches (or, in the case of the Conrad Bora Bora Nui, an entirely separate deserted island), dine in gourmet restaurants, get fully pampered in unbelievable spas, and explore the entire property on bare feet, all-terrain golf cart, or complimentary bicycle.
-The bungalows are just an extension of the luxurious qualities of the resorts, which tend to be five stars, plus or minus.
+The bungalows are just an extension of the resorts themselves, which almost always come in at five stars, give or take.